Ayaga: The story of a child beggar at Usmanu Danfodio University | The ICIR

 Poverty-stricken

 Ayaga is from “Angwa le le Mai Daji”, a hamlet in the Local Government Area of Wamakko, Sokoto state.
-His father is a farmer who shuttles between Lagos, where he also works as a menial labourer, and his home, which he only returns to during the rainy season to farm.
-His mother, like most women in that community, is a housewife, and solely depends on the little income her husband makes from his errands at Lagos and the farm to take care of their family.
-As a result, there is a relative absence of proper livelihood for Ayaga nor his and family members.
+His father is a farmer who shuttles between Lagos, where he also works as a menial labourer, and his home town, where he only returns to during the rainy season to farm.
+His mother, like most women in that community, is a housewife, and solely depends on the little income her husband makes from his labour in Lagos and from the farm to take care of the family.
+As a result, there is a relative absence of decent living for Ayaga and his family members.

-To fend for himself and others, Ayaga chose the closest profession his uneducated mind could think of and that which his health condition endorses especially in Northern Nigeria: begging.
+To fend for himself and others, Ayaga chose the closest profession his uneducated mind could think of and that which his health condition could bear especially in Northern Nigeria: begging.

 “What is a more convenient environment for my business than a school where thousands live in?” he must have thought, especially since the university is just a few kilometres away from his village.